 The unit, decisiemen per meter, dS/m, is a measure of the electrical conductivity, EC, of a solution.
-DS/m and milliho per centimeter, mmho/cm, are equal.
+The units dS/m and milliho per centimeter, mmho/cm, are equal.
 EC in dS/m X (640-840) = TDS ppm.
 The range of salinities used in this experiment ranged from 0.75 to 12 dS/m, or 480 to 11,040 ppm TDS.

 Four saline irrigation treatments with ECw values of 0.75, 4.0, 8.0 and 12.0 dS/m were randomly replicated four times across 20 rows within a 400 tree pistachio rootstock trial established at Paramount Farms, in Kern County, in 1989.
 The experiment was conducted on 64 female 'Kerman' trees.
 There were four replications of four salinity treatment levels applied to sets of four trees budded onto four different rootstocks: P. atlantica (Atl), P. integerrima (PGI), and P. atlantica X P. integerrima (PGII and UCB1); 4 X 4 X. 4 = 64 trees.
-Two high salt concentration nurse tanks, one at 0.3 lbs / gal sodium sulfate and the other at 0.2 lbs/gal calcium chloride were used as salt water sources for creating saline treatments.
+Two high salt concentration nurse tanks, one at 0.27 lbs / gal sodium sulfate and the other at 0.13 lbs/gal calcium chloride, 0.33 lb/gal NaCl and 0.006 lb/gal Solubor (20.5% B) were used as salt water sources for creating saline treatments with a Na:Ca ratio of 5:1 and increasing B concentration of 1 ppm for each 1 dS/m increase in salinity.
+These ratios are representative of Westside drain waters.
 Salt treatments were injected from each high salt concentration nurse tank using an impeller pump into a manifold equipped with flowmeters and then at differential rates into four sets of irrigation lines pressurized at 22 psi with canal water to produce the desired salinity treatment levels as measured with a portable EC meter.
 One irrigation line, the control treatment which was California Aqueduct canal water, received no salt injection.
-Each of the four irrigation lines were equipped with water meters to measure seasonal irrigation delivery.
+Each of the four irrigation lines was equipped with water meters to measure seasonal irrigation delivery.
 Each of the four irrigation lines appeared as headers at each of the twenty rows of trees to provide source outlets for drip irrigation lines to achieve the appropriate salinity treatment replication.
-Existing irrigation lines were plugged and new 240° fan-jets were installed four feet from trunks of treatment trees with the water outlet pattern being directed back towards the trunk.
-Irrigations were scheduled using historical evapotranspiration data.
+Existing irrigation lines were plugged and new 360° micro sprinklers, (14.4 gph) were installed four feet from trunks of treatment trees with the water outlet pattern being directed back towards the trunk.
+Irrigations were scheduled using normal year evapotranspiration data.
+Excessive saturation has been a problem on the 8 and 12 dS/m treatments so reduced flow microsprinklers (12.0 gph) were installed on these trees in 2001.
+This still provides a 20 - 40% leaching fraction.